 Editor’s Note

-This article is one in a set of stories on fentanyl in our community that was supported through the California Humanities “Emerging Journalist Fellowship Program.”
-The program awards up to four student-fellows in Journalism programs at California Community Colleges funding and support to do a community-based journalism project.
-This is the third year that the Sierra College Journalism program has received this significant statewide award.
+These stories were supported through the California Humanities “Emerging Journalist Fellowship program.”
+The program awards student-fellows in journalism programs at California Community Colleges support to do community-based journalism, work with a faculty adviser, and participate in a statewide cohort.
+2024 is the third year that the Sierra College journalism program has been awarded this significant statewide grant.

 For more information, visit www.calhum.org.
 Any views or findings expressed herein do not necessarily represent those of California Humanities or the National Endowment for the Humanities.